 Step 3 - Implement the plan by completing the to do list or action steps.

 Now you source and shop for the items within your budget!
 Buy the seeds, bulbs, perennials, annuals - whatever is on your plan!
 There is not as much shopping going on as if you were just winging it, but that just means you're spending more time doing more important things like going on vacations and attending kids soccer games!

 Hello Gorgeous Black Eyed Susan - you diva you!!!

 Step 4 - Install the plan and make adjustments.

 Now it's time to dig the holes and fill them up with all those goodies!

 Step 5 - Enjoy the garden in all seasons (aka: live the dream)!

 Tip #1 - Prayerfully, meditate on your expectations for the garden....is it a space to linger with friends, a play space for children, a place to connect with God during morning devotions or a place to grow healthy vegetables for your family?
 My goals have been all of the above at one time or another.
-Now that my children are grown, it's just me, God and my diva chickens doing morning garden therapy together but I want to bring some of that special garden therapy inside to remind me of my morning outside all season long.
+Now that my children are grown, it's just me, God and my diva chickens doing morning therapy together but I want to bring some of that magic inside to remind me of my morning outside all season long.